Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The series in general / Meta examples

-Author Existence Failure left dozens of people across the internet weeping, even those who hadn't read the books in years.
+Author Existence Failure left countless people across the internet weeping, even those who hadn't read the books in years.

 There's a subdued one in this book where Martin and company find a dead, elderly searat near his camp on the beach.
 Their first response is to speak to him respectfully while trying to help him; after they realize he's gone, they give him a proper burial before making use of his shelter and supplies.
 This is very sad in its own right, but when one takes into account the later books' stock response to a vermin death — save your tears, that one won't be hurting anyone else — it's absolutely heartwrenching.